 - The interested student and faculty member complete Directed Study proposal form.
 Learning outcomes, work to be completed, and methods of evaluation must be included.
 (Forms are available at www.umfk.maine.edu/forms.)

-- Proposal is then submitted to Division Chair for approval.
+- The proposal is then submitted to Division Chair for approval.
 Approval is granted if the proposal meets all requirements (see below).

-- Student begins and completes the project during the indicated academic term on the form.
-Faculty sponsor must assign a grade at the end of the indicated term of the directed study form.
+- The student begins and completes the project during the indicated academic term on the form.
+The faculty sponsor must assign a grade at the end of the indicated term of the directed study form.

 Directed Study is open to all students who meet the following minimum requirements:

 - Students must be either juniors or seniors in baccalaureate programs or sophomores in associate programs.

 - Students must have a minimum GPA of 2.5.

 - No other available course within the time-to-graduation timeframe satisfies the requirement and/or may be used as a substitution.